LastPass vs Dashlane:

-Not only it points out the weak, duplicate, and old passwords, but it also lets you know the total number of credentials that have two-factor or multi-factor authentication enabled.
+Not only it points out the weak, duplicate, and old passwords, but it also lets you know the total number of credentials that have two-factor authentication enabled.

 In addition to this, LastPass also evaluates your master password and scores it out of 100.

-That way, you get a fair idea whether your master password is okay or you need to make it more complicated.
+That way, you get a fair idea whether your master password is okay, or if you need to use their password changer to make it more secure.

 And let me tell you that the evaluation process is quite rigorous, and only the most robust passwords manage to score more than 50%.